How CPGs Can Find Food Distributors

 You’ve had your brilliant idea for an innovative consumer packaged goods (CPG) brand.
 You’ve done your market research, got unrivaled branding, and now you’re looking into how to get your products into the right stores.

-Distributors will be your brand’s best friend.
-Pair up with the right one and your product will find its way into the perfect stores or restaurants to reach your ideal customers.
+Food distributors (as opposed to food wholesalers) will be your brand’s best friend.
+Pair up with the right one, and your product will find its way into the perfect stores or restaurants to reach your ideal customers.

 But how do you find these ideal food distribution partners?
 We know it can be a bit of a maze to navigate.
 That’s why, in this article, we’ll give you all the tips and tricks on where to start looking for a CPG distribution partner and what you should be looking for.